rpcarson/Mercenary/README.md

 Sound effects are temporary place holders found online.
 Soundtrack is my own original work created with FL Studio.
 The graphics are also original work using Sketch 3.

+Looking back several months later, I can see how cumbersome and complex this code is.
+In the future I will either refactor this code or write a new app from scratch utilizing the design principles and better understanding of swift I have come to have since.